Load and Explore a Dataset

 This is where defensible analysis begins.

-We will use the Iris dataset from scikit-learn, convert it to a pandas DataFrame, and standardize the column names.
+We will use the Iris dataset from scikit-learn, convert it to a pandas DataFrame, standardize the column names, and save it as a CSV file.

 import pandas as pd